Building the right tech stack is key

 From Network to Net Worth: Why Your Former Colleagues Need Your Help (More Than You Need Theirs)

 Last October, I delivered a workshop for a former insurance colleague I hadn't worked with in over a decade.
-We'd kept in touch sporadically—the occasional LinkedIn comment, a congratulatory note when they changed roles, nothing extraordinary.
+We'd kept in touch sporadically — the occasional LinkedIn comment, a congratulatory note when they changed roles, nothing extraordinary.
 When they reached out about bringing leadership development to their team, it wasn't because I'd been pitching my services.
 It was because I'd been genuinely invested in their success, with no expectation of return.

-In our recent Solopreneur Insider Circle™ fireside chat, team coaching expert Mary Morand described what she calls the "butterfly effect": "One well-coached team creates derivative value that trickles into better team leadership throughout the organization."
+In a recent Solopreneur Insider Circle™ fireside chat, team coaching expert Mary Morand described what she calls the "butterfly effect": one well-coached team creates derivative value that trickles into better leadership throughout the organization.

 Most coaches unconsciously fall into the transaction trap.
-They view their corporate network as a resource to mine—potential clients to convert, referrals to collect, connections to leverage.
+They view their corporate network as a resource to mine — potential clients to convert, referrals to collect, connections to leverage.
 This approach works briefly, then relationships go cold.
 Your former colleagues can sense when they've become prospects rather than people.

 One of the unexpected gifts of leaving corporate is the freedom to choose alignment over obligation.
 You can intentionally invest in relationships with people you want to work with and are aligned with philosophically.
-You don't have to "play the game" with folks who aren't approaching leadership the same way you do—helping others succeed rather than climbing the ladder at the expense of others.
+When you show up that way consistently, the butterfly effect takes care of the rest.

 This isn't just strategy.
 It's staying true to who you were as a colleague, just without the shared office building.